-The School’s general education program is as outlined in the Montana School Accreditation Standards and Procedures Manual.
+The general education program follows the Montana School Accreditation Standards and Procedures Manual.
 MSDB is a member of the Golden Triangle Curriculum Consortium.

-The school received full accreditation from three organizations in 2006: the Northwest Association of Accredited Schools, the Conference of Educational Administrators of Schools and Programs for the Deaf (CEASD), and the National Accrediting Council for Agencies Serving People with Blindness or Visual Impairment (NAC).
+MSDB completes accreditation cycles through the Montana Office of Public Instruction (OPI), the Conference of Educational Administrators of Schools and Programs for the Deaf (CEASD), and the National Accrediting Council for Agencies Serving People with Blindness or Visual Impairment (NAC).